Getting lost in Graffiti Attic: KC’s newest art gallery

 There are a lot of art galleries in Kansas City but none quite like Graffiti Attic in Union Station.
-It was an idea born in the middle of a pandemic by local businessman, Levi Thomas.
+It was an idea born in the middle of a pandemic by local businessman, Levi Thomas and partner John O’Connor.

 One year ago in the summer of 2019, Thomas opened SurviveKC—an interactive maze.
 Part zombie-infested haunted house and part Escape Room with a laser tag twist, SurviveKC let Kansas Citian’s use realistic laser rifles to hunt “living dead” zombies hiding in a maze built on the 7th floor of historic Union Station.